 Enter 3D CAD

 I was introduced to Computervision CADDS 4 3D CAD system while on contract with Williams International (Fondly known as Willy’s rocket shop) in 1982.
 I had 17 years on the board and was given the opportunity to train on the 3D CAD system after work.
-After a couple of weeks they brought me on as a "3D CAD Designer".
+After a couple of weeks of training in the evening they brought me on as a "3D CAD Designer".

 Below is what it looked like when you designed in CADDS 4 green wire frame graphics on a black background with no hidden line removal.
 We designed for the next 10 or so years this way.
 With CADKEY color was added which helped immensely.
 I will never forget the first time we had real time hidden line removal with the entry of solid modeling, it was truly magical.

 Are you looking up or down at the part?

 We designed in 3D.
 There was no more confusion about drawings and design.
 Now draftsmen would design by creating the 3D wire frame parts and then create the drawings.
 But these were not drawings.
 We created the 3D views in a documentation module and just detailed (added dimensions and annotation) the parts.
 We did not create drawings!
 We now created what I have coined the "AID" (Associated Information Document).
 That was the last of my drawing days except for a short board job at Boeing where I was introduced to PC based 3D CADKEY.
 In the beginning 3D CAD was completely in the realm of the draftsman.